ForgeRock/forgeops/README.md

 ## Getting Started

-If you just want to observe the Ping Identity Platform in action on a Kubernetes cluster, you can try out our ForgeOps deployment.
-You'll need to install the required third-party software, set up a Kubernetes cluster, and install the Ping Identity Platform.
+If you just want to observe the Ping Advanced Identity Software in action on a Kubernetes cluster, you can try out our ForgeOps deployment.
+You'll need to install the required third-party software, set up a Kubernetes cluster, and install the Ping Advanced Identity software.

 See the [Setup](https://docs.pingidentity.com/forgeops/latest/setup/overview.html) and [Deployment](https://docs.pingidentity.com/forgeops/latest/deploy/overview.html) sections in the documentation for detailed information about all these tasks.

-## Accessing Platform UIs and APIs
+## Accessing the UIs and APIs

 See [UI and API access](https://docs.pingidentity.com/forgeops/latest/deploy/access.html) in the ForgeOps documentation.